-We provided evidence revealing that the largest Spanish cities experienced the highest increase in migration outflows and declines in migration inflows, especially Madrid and Barcelona, as it has been also observed in Stockholm in Sweden (Vogiazides & Kawalerowicz, 2022), Tokyo in Japan (Fielding & Ishikawa, 2021) and the chief cities of Germany (Stawarz et al., 2022).
-Out-migration away from these cities may have been linked to the fact that large cities became the main early epicentres of COVID-19 infections and mortality (Florida et al. 2021; Rodríguez-Pose & Burlina, 2021).
-High population density in cities has been linked to high spreading of COVID-19 infections (Wong &Li, 2020; Bhadra et al., 2021).
+We provided evidence revealing that the largest cities experienced the highest increase in migration outflows and declines in migration inflows, especially Madrid and Barcelona.
+Outmigration away from these cities may have been linked to the fact that large cities became the main early epicentres of COVID-19 infections and mortality (Florida et al. 2021; Rodríguez-Pose & Burlina, 2021).
+High population density in cities has been linked to high spreading of COVID-19 infections (Wong & Li, 2020; Bhadra et al., 2021).
 Out-migration from cities has also been connected to high income households relocating to second and vacation residences elsewhere (Paybarah et al., 2020; Hughes, 2020).